 Fireworks are one of many Americans’ favorite parts of summer.
-Experts say the only safe way to enjoy fireworks is to leave it to the pros and attend a public display.
-Many people also love to shoot off their own.
+While it’s safer to leave the show to the pros and attend a public display, many people also love to shoot off their own.
 But shooting them off is a risky activity.
 Fireworks can cause serious burns and injuries, even death.
-It is extremely important that we do everything we can to deal with fireworks safely.
+It’s extremely important that you do everything you can to deal with fireworks safely.

 Path to improved safety